Phnom Penh Guide

 Phnom Penh Guide featuring the National Museum

-Artifacts include those reflecting Cambodian, Hindu & Buddhist influence along with Khmer culture through many centuries, can be viewed between 8am & 5pm (maybe some exceptions so please check) The admission charge for adult foreigners is $10 plus a further $5 for an audio guide.
+Artifacts include those reflecting Cambodian, Hindu & Buddhist influence along with Khmer culture through many centuries, and can be viewed between 8am & 5pm (maybe some exceptions so please check) The admission charge for adult foreigners is $10 plus a further $5 for an audio guide.

 Please note that some limited photography may be allowed, but smoking is not permitted inside any of the buildings.
 Respectable toilet facilities are available before you enter the main buildings.
 For anyone with a particular interest in Cambodian history, a visit here would be invaluable but for others, an hour or two might be sufficient, hopefully though, to whet the appetite for further research and maybe a return visit.